leshack/Hackthebox/Windows/Windows-Easy/Devel/Devel.md

 Nmap done: 1 IP address (1 host up) scanned in 41.46 seconds
 ```

-looking at the results find out that their are 2 ports open and the machine is a windows operating system.
+looking at the results we find out that their are 2 ports open and the machine is a windows operating system.

 port[21]-ftp
 port[80]-https